Arithmetic Wavefront Sets and Generic $L$-packets: Introduction

 \section{Introduction}

 Let $F$ be a local field of characteristic zero, which is either $\BR$, $\BC$ or a finite extension of the field $\BQ_p$ of $p$-adic numbers for some prime $p$.
 Let $G$ be any reductive algebraic group defined over $F$.
 Denote by $\Pi_F(G)$ the set of equivalence classes of irreducible admissible representations of $G(F)$.
-Here if $F$ is archimedean, we take the representations of $G(F)$ to be of Casselman-Wallach type (\cite{Cas89, Wal92} and also \cite{BK14}).
+Here if $F$ is archimedean, we take the representations of $G(F)$ to be of Casselman-Wallach type (\cite{Cas89, Wal92}).

-The local Langlands conjecture (\cite{L70, B79, V93}) as a vast generalization of the local Artin reciprocity law over $F$ provides a classification of the set $\Pi_F(G)$ in terms of the arithmetic data associated with $F$.
+The local Langlands conjecture (\cite{L70, B79, V93}) as a vast generalization of the local Artin reciprocity law over $F$ provides a classification of the set $\Pi_F(G)$ (the admissible dual of $G$) in terms of the arithmetic data associated with $F$.
 More precisely, let $\CL_F$ be the local Langlands group of $F$, whose relation with the local Weil group $\CW_F$ is given in \eqref{LLG}.
 Let $^LG$ be the local $L$-group of $G$.
 A local Langlands parameter or $L$-parameter is an admissible homomorphism

 which is compatible with the action of the local Weil group or Galois group on the both sides (\cite{B79}).
 The set of equivalence classes of the local $L$-parameters of $G$ is denoted by $\Phi_F(G)$.
 We refer to Section \ref{ssec-LVP} for more details.
 The local Langlands conjecture for $G$ over $F$ asserts that there exists a canonical correspondence (the local Langlands reciprocity map)